Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Conclusion

-This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using AI4Sci@NERSC award NERSC DDR-ERCAP0036206 awarded to AM.
+\begin{ack} This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using AI4Sci@NERSC award NERSC DDR-ERCAP0036206 awarded to AM.
 NBE would like to acknowledge support from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, EXPRESS: 2025 Exploratory Research for Extreme-Scale Science program, and the Scientific Discovery through Advanced Computing (SciDAC) program, under Contract Number DE-AC02-05CH11231 at Berkeley Lab.
+Lastly, we would also like to thank Luis Pinto and Ali Ramlaoui for their insightful feedback on the \textsc{Zatom-1} model architecture. \end{ack}